krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 While implementing the code for the backend, i.e defining the models, I thought of ways the user could interact with the application.
 An example, being that a user could add a post to the site through the use of a form.
 If a user wanted to share a dish that they had recently, they are able to do so by submitting their photo and text through the use of a form.

+### JF 2.3

+#### Can develop effective user interfaces

+This project was a huge challenge for me.
+I have never built a React application from scratch before.
+I researched different ways to make an effective React application and tried place myself in the position of user.
+In doing so, I was able to establish a great structure for the front end.
+My teammates and I were able to use various componest to help bring this application to life.
+I was also able to teach my team how to start a React application from scratch and how to create a form component.

 ### JF 2.4

 #### Can create simple software designs to effectively communicate understanding of the program

 I collaborated and took the lead on multiple tasks throughout this project, including the way in which our code was structured.
 I first started by building out the model for our backend so that we could accurately list all of the data that we needed to.
 I participated in various sessions that led to the creation of the logic around some of the endpoints as well as creating the logic for the test for each endpoint.
 I collaborated with my team on how the UI would be designed as well.

+### JF 2.6

+#### Can translate wireframes into User Interfaces

+For this project, I and my team used a wireframe to lay out how we wanted our frontend to interact with the backend.
+Using a wireframe allowed us to really think about what we wanted from this application and how we all wanted it to look.
+Through this I was also able to communicate,breakdown, and visualize how I thought out users should interact with the application.
+While the application is simplistic in its design, using a wireframe for the planning portion of the project was very useful.

 ### JF 3.4